cameronmore/AI_ML_Experiments/README.md

-# AI_ML_Experiments
+# ML Playground
-A repository for experimenting and testing machine-learning techniques, code, and embeddings.
+A repository for experimenting with machine learning techniques--Natural Language Processing, embedding, pre-training, etc.